Aniket0727/PG-DBDA-ML-Project-Object-Detection/README.md

 Key Features:

-Detects multiple objects in images and videos
+Detects objects in images
 Draws bounding boxes with labels
 Real-time detection with webcam input
-Option to save processed images/videos
 Uses pretrained models for high accuracy

+** Testing  **

+I test my model on a separate dataset the model hasn’t seen before.
+I preprocess the images, make predictions, and compare them with true labels to calculate overall and class-wise accuracy.
+This shows how well the model generalizes and helps identify classes it struggles with.

 Technologies Used: